 We’re drowning in information.

 The problem seems to be accelerating.
 We’re bombarded with more and more information, while receiving less time to process it.
 What’s worse, it’s affecting our health and limiting our ability to do our jobs.
-A research study found:
+A research study in Britain found:

 A similar study was conducted with managers from United States, England, Hong Kong, Singapore and Australia.
 A whopping 73 percent of them felt they needed enormous amounts of information to do their jobs well.
 Yet, these same managers reported that information overload hurt them